shuangxiangkan/Leecode/README.md

 # Leecode

-In this project, I mainly do some topics on leecode.
+In this project, I mainly do some questions on leecode.
 These questions are classified by type, including
 + array
 + breadth first search
 + binary search